-- When focus is achieved, the AF point will turn green. - The focus remains locked while you hold down the shutter button halfway, allowing you to recompose the image before taking the picture. - For flash photography, the continuous shooting speed will become slower.
+- When focus is achieved, the AF point will turn green. - The focus remains locked while you hold down the shutter button halfway, allowing you to recompose the image before taking the picture.

 If [D1: Beep] is set to [Disable], the beeper will not sound when focus is achieved.